 The program simultaneously improves fitness and fosters healthy living habits for program participants with training sessions that focus on the improvement of muscular strength, cardiovascular fitness, mobility, coordination, speed, agility, flexibility, and balance.
 The program provides a comfortable environment for individuals of the same age working together for a common goal: to achieve successful aging and improving quality of life.

 Exercise sessions are offered through a flexible schedule and are available on all weekdays at various hours of the day.
-Participants can attend as many training sessions as they desire.
-However, typically beginners in the program are advised to attend two sessions weekly, while trained participants generally attend three to four sessions weekly.
+Beginners in the program are advised to attend two sessions weekly, while trained participants generally attend three to four sessions weekly.
 Sessions are 90 minute in length.

 The Physical Fitness in the Golden Age program utilizes a great variety of exercises, including exercises normally not associated with older adult fitness programs.
 Based on the program administrators’ extensive experiences in older adult fitness and awareness of the most recent research-based recommendations for older adult fitness program design, program participants can perform truly effective and functional exercises, which may also be modified to meet individual needs or consider personal limitations.
 Our employed exercises are challenging but fun, and no two training sessions are alike as variety is one of our core principles.